Chong Ho Yu, Ph.Ds.

 There will be no exams.
 Students will submit a project for evaluation.

 - The project can be a conceptual paper, a proposal with a treatment (e.g. a software module for web-based instruction), or an experimental-based paper with empirical data.

 - Students should identify a target conference or refereed journal for submitting the paper.

 - Students can work individually or work as a team.
 All students will receive mentoring from the instructor during the research process.

 All class notes will be available on the web.
-In addition to the website, the following textbooks are required or recommended:

 Full name: Chong Ho Yu

 Gender: Can you tell from the picture?